-20. Is your medical school currently in the process of implementing or improving Education for Sustainable Healthcare (ESH)/planetary health education?
-4 Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education.
-2 Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education.
-O No, there are no improvements to planetary health education in progress.
+1.20.
+Is your medical school currently in the process of implementing or improving Education for Sustainable Healthcare (ESH)/planetary health education?

+- 4 Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education. - 2 Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education. - 0 No, there are no improvements to planetary health education in progress.

-Score Explanation: The student-led Planetary Health Curriculum Committee is currently in the process of adding planetary health related material to most courses in the pre-clinical educational sequence.
+Score Explanation: As part of a restructuring of the preclinical curriculum, the Planetary Health Curricular Integration Committee assisted in the process of pitching additional planetary health related material to most courses in the pre-clinical educational sequence.
 The Office of Medical Education has expressed support for this effort and encouraged meeting with course leaders to discuss appropriate inclusion within each course.
-Students have met with faculty who teach during four learning blocks, Microbiology/Infectious Diseases, Nutrition/Metabolism, Cardiology, and Pulmonolgy, to discuss ways in which they can incorporate planetary health into their curriculum.
+Students have met with faculty who teach during four learning blocks, Microbiology/Infectious Diseases, Nutrition/Metabolism, Cardiology, and Pulmonology, to discuss ways in which they can incorporate planetary health into their curriculum.
 Some faculty have already expressed interest in adding a slide or case study into their lectures where planetary health is applicable.